 Mundo now realizes that all the Courtiers are the fools and he alone is not.
 Still insulted by Espi as a wife, he vows to seduce the Emperor's favorite, Princess Eldora.
 But how to seduce a Princess?
 By faking it and declaring True Love for her (“I Am a Fool, and No Damn Fool!”)

 The Empress, miffed that she gets nothing from the Emperor, stays in her bedchamber and vows to bring him naked to his knees before her (“I Am Woman”).

 Mundo flirts with all the female Courtiers and denounces marriage (“One Man One Woman”).
 But he follows after Eldora and, pursuing his trick, tells her that True Love comes out of nothing, just by saying so.
 Eldora joins in the fantasy (“Out of Nothing” + AUDIO) —then runs off, fleeing from Mundo.

 The Courtiers dance a bizarre, polite minuet ("Nicely, Nicely").
-Ladyship explains her approach, to avoid extremes and stick to the middle, while Lord Shallot echoes her (“I Much Prefer Grey” + AUDIO).
+Ladyship explains her approach to leadership, to avoid extremes and stick to the middle, while Lord Shallot echoes her (“I Much Prefer Grey” + AUDIO).